williamw520/zigjr/README.md

 If an `std.mem.Allocator` is the first parameter of a handler (or the second, if a context is used as the first), an arena allocator is passed in.
 The handler does not need to free memory allocated with it; the arena is automatically reset after the request completes.
-The arena memory is reset in dispatchEnd() called by higher level callers.
+The arena memory is reset in dispatchEnd() when the dispatching of a request has completed.

 #### Value
 To handle parameters manually, you can use `std.json.Value`: